abilalk02/D-SIC/README.md

 ## Training

 **To fine-tune the model on a new dataset or different channel conditions, you need to run `python train_dsic.py`**.
-Note: you will need to modify the dataset path in ```configs/training/train_dsic.yaml``` file.
-You can also adjust training parameters from the configuration file.
+Note: you may need to modify the dataset path in ```configs/training/train_dsic.yaml``` file. **You will also need to update the ```WandB``` project name and account ID in the configuration file to run the training script successfully.** You can also adjust training parameters from the configuration file.
 You may also wish to change the conditioning or train under different conditions, for which you will need to modify the provided training script.

 ## Evaluation